mdnur/mdnur/README.md

 > A tech enthusiast, software developer ,Linux enthusiast,ML enthusiast <br/>

+Mohammad Nur here; I'm a devoted Java programmer.
+Java method was the most beautiful thing I've ever seen in my life in 7+ years of programming. sleek and precise.
+In addition, I've gained a lot of knowledge about contemporary web development tools and software development architectures like MVC, etc.
+To expand my knowledge, I am currently concentrating on machine learning and deep learning.

 Specifically I love to work with Java and PHP.<br/>
 Laravel | VUE